 - How much exactly has been saved for their education

 - The expected student contribution (from loans, a job in college, student savings).

 - Pain threshold for loans, who’s paying them, and when

 While it is important to come to an understanding about what type of school is a “good fit” when shaping a list of colleges, students should typically include reach schools, safety schools, and those in between.

 The good news is, there is plenty of information readily available about how to estimate the cost of college:

 - The College Board’s EFC Calculator will provide some basic information to the Federal Student Aid Office of the Department of Education and you’ll get a sense of eligibility for federal student (need-based) aid.
 It will provide an Expected Family Contribution (EFC); it’s not the price you’ll pay, it’s what you’re expected to contribute.

 - Net Price Calculators.
 Colleges are required to have Net Price Calculators on their websites to assist families in determining what the net price of attendance may be.
 While not always entirely accurate, they can be very good ballpark estimators.
 I did seven of them for my daughter and all except one was very accurate.
 The more specific the questions, the more accurate the answers.

 - Common Data Set.
-These comprehensive reports are available on college websites, and can also give a good picture of how their institutional aid is distributed.
+These comprehensive reports are available on college websites and here, and can also give a good picture of how their institutional aid is distributed.

 The Joy of Merit Aid